Red River Valley (song): Origins

 The earliest known written manuscript of the lyrics, titled "The Red River Valley", bears the notations "Nemaha 1879" and "Harlan 1885."
 Nemaha and Harlan are the names of counties in Nebraska, and are also the names of towns in Iowa.

 The song appears in sheet music, titled "In the Bright Mohawk Valley", printed in New York in 1896 with James J. Kerrigan as the writer.
 The tune and lyrics were collected and published in Carl Sandburg's 1927 American Songbag.

-In 1925, Carl T. Sprague, an early singing cowboy from Texas, recorded it as "Cowboy Love Song" (Victor 20067, August 5, 1925), but it was fellow Texan Jules Verne Allen's 1929 "Cowboy's Love Song" (Victor 40167, March 28, 1929), that gave the song its greatest popularity.
-Allen himself thought the song was from Pennsylvania, perhaps brought over from Europe.

-Another important recording in this song's history was the 1927 Columbia Records master (15206-D) performed by Hugh Cross and Riley Puckett, under the actual title of "Red River Valley".
-This was the very first commercially available recording of this song under its most familiar title, and was the inspiration for many of the recordings that followed.
+An important recording in this song's history was the 1927 Columbia Records master (15206-D) performed by Hugh Cross and Riley Puckett under the actual title of "Red River Valley".
+This version was the very first commercially available recording of this song under its most familiar title, and it was the inspiration for many of the recordings that followed.

-Jimmie Rodgers wrote new lyrics titled "Dear Old Sunny South by the Sea", and recorded by himself in 1928.